Matt Barkley: Philadelphia Eagles

-Arizona Cardinals
+Arizona Cardinals (first stint)

-The Eagles traded Barkley to the Arizona Cardinals for a conditional seventh-round pick in the 2016 NFL Draft on September 4, 2015.
-The terms said that he needed to be on the roster for six games, which were fulfilled on October 17, 2015.
+The Eagles traded Barkley to the Arizona Cardinals for a conditional seventh-round pick in the 2016 NFL draft on September 4, 2015.
+The terms said that he needed to be on the roster for six games, which were fulfilled on October 17.

 On September 3, 2016, Barkley was released by the Cardinals.

 Chicago Bears

 Barkley was signed to the Chicago Bears' practice squad on September 4, 2016.
-He was elevated to the active roster on September 22, 2016.
+He was elevated to the active roster on September 22.

-Following an injury to the Bears' backup quarterback Brian Hoyer against the Green Bay Packers on October 20, Barkley made his first appearance as a member of the Chicago Bears, going 6 of 15 for 81 yards; he threw for zero touchdowns and two interceptions.
+Following an injury to the Bears' backup quarterback Brian Hoyer against the Green Bay Packers on October 20, Barkley made his first appearance as a member of the Chicago Bears, going 6 of 15 for 81 yards; he threw for no touchdowns and two interceptions.
 After Jay Cutler suffered a shoulder injury against the Giants, Barkley started the following week's game against the Tennessee Titans.
 Barkley completed 28 of 54 passes for 316 yards with three touchdowns, two interceptions, and a 72.8 passer rating, nearly rallying the Bears from a 20-point deficit in the fourth quarter before losing 27–21.
-Barkley earned his first NFL win the very next week on December 4, a 26–6 win over the San Francisco 49ers at Soldier Field.
-This was the Bears' third and last victory of the season.
-He completed 11 for 18 passes for 192 yards, no touchdowns, no interceptions, and a 97.5 passer rating.
+Barkley earned his first NFL victory in the next game against the San Francisco 49ers when the Bears won 26–6.
+This was their third and final victory of the season.
+Barkley completed 11 for 18 passes for 192 yards, no touchdowns, no interceptions, and a 97.5 passer rating.

 On December 18, Barkley completed 30 passes for 362 yards, two touchdowns and three interceptions as the Bears nearly upset the Green Bay Packers, ultimately losing 30–27 on a last-second field goal.
 It was the most yards by a Bears quarterback in a game against Green Bay in the rivalry's history.
 Barkley struggled in the following week's game against the Washington Redskins, a 41–21 loss; although he threw for 323 yards and two touchdown passes, he also threw five interceptions, including on four consecutive drives in the second half.
 The five interceptions were the most by a Bears quarterback since Cutler threw five in 2009.

 In Week 17, Barkley caught a touchdown from wide receiver Cameron Meredith on a trick play; while Barkley was calling at the line of scrimmage, the ball was snapped to running back Jeremy Langford, who handed it off to Meredith before throwing it to a wide-open Barkley for the touchdown.
-He ended the 2016 season with eight touchdown passes and 14 interceptions.
+Barkley finished the 2016 season with eight touchdown passes and 14 interceptions.
 Of his 216 pass attempts, 89 went for a first down (41.2 percent), the second-highest percentage in the NFL behind the Atlanta Falcons' Matt Ryan (44.6).

 San Francisco 49ers

 On March 10, 2017, Barkley signed a two-year contract with the San Francisco 49ers.
-On September 1, 2017, he was released by the 49ers at the end of the preseason after throwing for just 197 yards with no touchdowns or interceptions.
-He was beaten out by veteran Brian Hoyer and rookie C. J. Beathard.
+On September 1, he was released by the 49ers at the end of the preseason after throwing for just 197 yards with no touchdowns or interceptions.
+Barkley was beaten out by veteran Brian Hoyer and rookie C. J. Beathard.